infor-design/enterprise-wc/src/ids-upload-advanced/README.md

 </ids-upload-advanced>
 ```

-Set extra headers to send with XHR, when use component `XMLHttpRequest` to send files:\
-*XHR Headers must be a valid JSON string contains array of name/value objects.*
+Set extra headers to send with XHR, when use component `XMLHttpRequest` to send files.
+XHR Headers must be a valid JSON string contains array of name/value objects.

 ```html
 <ids-upload-advanced>